Thomas Südhof Keynote Speaker and Nobel Prize-winning neuroscientist

 Thomas Südhof biography

-Thomas C. Südhof is one of the most consequential neuroscientists alive, whose discoveries have fundamentally changed how medicine understands the brain.
-Born in Göttingen, Germany, he earned both his M.D. and doctoral degrees from the University of Göttingen before moving to the United States to train under Nobel laureates Michael Brown and Joseph Goldstein at UT Southwestern Medical Center in Dallas — two mentors who would themselves win the Nobel Prize in Physiology or Medicine while Südhof was in their lab.
+Thomas C. Südhof is one of the most consequential neuroscientists alive, a researcher whose discoveries have fundamentally changed how medicine understands the brain.
+Born in Göttingen, Germany, he earned both his M.D. and his doctoral degree from the University of Göttingen before moving to the United States to train under Michael Brown and Joseph Goldstein at UT Southwestern Medical Center in Dallas, two mentors who would themselves win the Nobel Prize in Physiology or Medicine.
+Today, Nobel Prize speaker Thomas Südhof ranks among the most cited scientists in the world.

-Nobel Prize speaker Thomas Südhof spent over two decades at UT Southwestern, where he founded and chaired the Department of Neuroscience and built one of the world’s leading synaptic biology programs.
-In 2008, he joined Stanford University, where he holds the Avram Goldstein Professorship in the School of Medicine and serves as an investigator of the Howard Hughes Medical Institute — a position he has held continuously since 1986.
-His laboratory focuses on how synapses form, how their properties are specified, and how genetic mutations cause them to break down in conditions such as Alzheimer’s disease, autism, schizophrenia, and epilepsy.
+Südhof spent more than two decades at UT Southwestern, where he founded and chaired the Department of Neuroscience and built one of the world’s leading synaptic biology programs.
+In 2008 he joined Stanford University, where he holds the Avram Goldstein Professorship in the School of Medicine and has served as an investigator of the Howard Hughes Medical Institute since 1986.
+His laboratory studies how synapses form, how their properties are specified, and how genetic mutations cause them to break down in conditions such as Alzheimer’s disease, autism, schizophrenia, and epilepsy.

-Nobel Prize and the Science of Synaptic Communication
+The Nobel Prize and the Science of Synaptic Communication

 Thomas Südhof Speaking Videos